vhata/evolve/README.md

 ### Organisms
 - Sensory systems with variable vision range and field of view
 - Neural-like decision making for food seeking and obstacle avoidance
+- Food preferences that evolve through natural selection
 - Metabolism, energy management, and natural death
 - Reproduction when energy thresholds are met
 - Genetic mutations that affect behavior and physical traits
 - Species identification based on genetic similarity
+- Species can specialize in particular food types

 ### Visual Interface
 - Real-time visualization of the ecosystem